News

 3. Talk about work, mobile phone use, New Year activities, zodiac signs and festivals.

-4. Introduce the characteristics of the tourist location and its geographical environment
+4. Introduce the characteristics of tourist location and their geographical environment

-5. Attain more than 312 words and more than 36 types of syntax.
+5. Acquire a vocabulary of more than 312 words and master over 36 types of sentence structures.

 1. This course is suitable for learners of combined study of 180 hours, HSK Level 2 or ACTFL Novice-low.